csiro-robotics/WildScenes/README.md

 # WildScenes: A Benchmark for 2D and 3D Semantic Segmentation in Natural Environments

 This is the official repo for the WildScenes dataset, which provides benchmarks for semantic segmentation in 2D and 3D.
+Training is performed using the [mmsegmentation](https://github.com/open-mmlab/mmsegmentation) and [mmdetection3d](https://github.com/open-mmlab/mmdetection3d) toolboxs.
+We thank and acknowledge the contributions of these toolboxes.

 ### Abstract